ali-h/airdrop-tool/README.md

 # Airdrop-Tool
-An Airdrop tool for Steem-Engine tokens.
+An Airdrop tool for Hive-Engine tokens.

 It can be used to do airdrops of tokens in liquid and also stake form.
 It uses a Simple Distribution method and 25 transactions per Steem Custom JSON.